 APIA Scholars’ vision is to create opportunities for all Asian and Pacific Islander Americans to have access to higher education and resources.
 If you’re interested in helping to bring that vision to life, take a look at our open positions and we look forward to connecting further.

-This position is based in Washington, DC, and will require occasional travel.
+The Director of Development is responsible for managing the organization’s fundraising initiatives.
+This position is based in Washington, DC, and will require frequent travel.
 Salary is commensurate with experience and qualifications.

 ESSENTIAL DUTIES AND RESPONSIBILITIES:

 - Develop, implement, and manage fundraising objectives and activities to support APIA Scholars annual fundraising goals.

 - Increase the individual, corporate, foundation and government new prospect pipelines by working in close collaboration with Senior Vice President and Executive Director.

 - Support Senior Director of Development to identify, cultivate, solicit, and steward cycles for current and prospective donors to ensure timely solicitation, renewals, acknowledgement, and delivery of return on investment.

 - Write and manage the submission of private and corporate foundation grant proposals.

 - Together with the Managing Director of Programs for the APIA Scholars and GMS Scholarships, work closely and regularly to align current student needs, organizational priorities, and grant obligations to department work plans.

 - Create and disseminate internal reporting for the department that includes but is not limited to presentations, weekly status updates to the Senior Director of Development and Executive Director.